 Our mission is to excel in education and research in Earth system sciences and human-environmental interactions.
 We aim to provide students with the scientific basis to work in geology, meteorology, atmospheric sciences and environmental science, and promote sustainability at all levels in society.

-We have reactivated our major in Meteorology and the program is now open for freshman and transfer student enrollment.
+We have reactivated our Bachelor of Science in Meteorology and Atmospheric Science and the program is now open for freshman and transfer student enrollment.